Costa Rica Adventure Travel on a Budget 2026

 Here is a cost-optimized itinerary that hits Costa Rica’s adventure highlights:

-Days 1-3: San Jose to La Fortuna (Arenal) Take the public bus from San Jose to La Fortuna (2,800 colones / 5 USD, 4.5 hours).
-Hike the Arenal National Park trails (17 USD entry).
-Find the free hot springs on the Tabacon River (locals can point you to them, or search online for “free hot springs La Fortuna”).
-The paid hot springs resorts charge 50-100 USD, but the natural river hot springs are free and arguably more authentic.
+Days 1-3: San Jose to La Fortuna (Arenal) Take the public bus from San Jose to La Fortuna (2,800 colones / $5 USD, 4.5 hours).
+Hike the Arenal National Park trails ($15 entry).
+Find the free hot springs on the Tabacon River — the natural river hot springs are free and arguably more authentic than the paid resort options ($50-100).

 Days 7-9: Monteverde to Santa Teresa Bus to Puntarenas (3 hours), ferry to Paquera (2 hours), bus to Santa Teresa (2 hours).
-Total transport approximately 15 USD.
-Surf for 3 days (board rental 10 USD per day).
-Yoga classes (10-15 USD per class at many studios).
+Total transport approximately $15.
+Surf for 3 days (board rental $10 per day).
+Yoga classes ($10-15 per class at many studios).

 Days 10-12: Santa Teresa to Dominical Bus south along the coast.
 Surf at Dominical.
-Visit Nauyaca Waterfalls (10 USD).
-Visit Uvita and the whale tail formation at Marino Ballena National Park (6 USD entry).
+Visit Nauyaca Waterfalls ($10).
+Visit Uvita and the whale tail formation at Marino Ballena National Park ($6 entry).

 Days 13-15: Dominical to Puerto Viejo (Caribbean) Bus to San Jose (5 hours), then bus to Puerto Viejo (5 hours).
-Total transport approximately 20 USD.
+Total transport approximately $20.
 Snorkel at Cahuita National Park (free/donation).
 Surf at Playa Cocles.
-Visit the Jaguar Rescue Center (24 USD).
+Visit the Jaguar Rescue Center ($24).

 Budget Accommodation Tips

-1. Hostels with kitchens.
-Cooking your own meals saves 50-70 percent on food costs.
+Hostels with kitchens.
+Cooking your own meals saves 50-70% on food costs.
 Most hostels have kitchens.
 Buy supplies at local supermarkets (Auto Mercado, Pali, and Maxi Pali are the main chains).

-3. Camping.
-Several national parks and private campgrounds offer camping for 5-10 USD per night.
+Camping.
+Several national parks and private campgrounds offer camping for $5-10 per night.
 Bring a hammock as well; Costa Rica has some of the best hammock camping in the Americas.
+Our best camping hammocks for adventure travel roundup covers ultralight options that pack into a stuff sack smaller than a water bottle — perfect for budget travel where pack weight matters.

-5. Off-season travel.
+Off-season travel.
 The green season (May-November) has lower prices across the board.
-Accommodation is 20-40 percent cheaper, tours are discounted, and the landscapes are actually greener and lusher than during dry season.
+Accommodation is 20-40% cheaper, tours are discounted, and the landscapes are actually greener and lusher than during dry season.
 The rain typically falls in the afternoon, leaving mornings clear for activities.

 Transport on a Budget